tinwatchman/2d-array-rotation/README.md

 + `arr` (`Array`): a two-dimensional array

 ##### Returns
-The mirrored transpose of the given array.
+A new two-dimensional array representing the rotated form of the input.

 #### rotate(arr, deg)

-Master function that calls `transpose`, `mirror`, or `mirrorTranspose`, depending on the input.
-Rotates the given two-dimensional array by the given number of degrees.
+Rotates the given two-dimensional array by the given number of degrees clockwise.
+Calls `rotate90`, `rotate180`, or `rotate270`, depending on the input.

 ```javascript
 let i = [